-- Cheating - Plagiarizing: Copying work or homework, or lending the same to another student to be copied or representing another person's work as one's own. - Talking/communicating in any way with other students during an in-class assessment - Unauthorized use of electronics or any technology to assist in taking assessments in the classroom, such as inappropriate use of iPads and smartphones. - Having any unauthorized test-related material on or near one's desk during a test - Collusion: Knowingly or intentionally helping another student to perform any act of cheating or plagiarism
+- Plagiarizing: Copying work or homework, or lending the same to another student to be copied or representing another person's work as one's own. - Talking/communicating in any way with other students during an in-class assessment. - Unauthorized use of electronics or any technology to assist in completing assignments or taking assessments (e.g. Artificial Intelligence, translators, online calculators/problem solvers, and the like). - Using any unauthorized test-related material to study for a test. - Having any unauthorized test-related material on or near one's desk during a test. - Collusion: Knowingly or intentionally helping another student to perform any act of cheating or plagiarism.